 The Sports Premium Funding allows us to offer the pupils at Hetton Lyons Primary School the chance to experience a variety of different sports with qualified coaches.
-We receive £19 630 over three terms, which is spent as follows:
+We receive £19 630 over three terms.

 Sports Premium allows us to employ a dedicated PE support member of staff to ensure we maximise opportunities during curricular PE and at other times during the day.
 We buy into a sports partnership for staff CPD and to access opportunities we are unable to provide such a trampolining.
 The partnership gives us access to festivals and tournaments and through these to wider events such as Youth Games and Tyne and Wear events.